Master Advisor Reception 2016

-After the nomination is received, the advisor will be notified and asked to submit application materials that will be due on Friday, January 23, 2015 at 9:00 a.m.
-A selection committee will be co-chaired by Judy Pickering, past award recipient.
+After the nomination is received, the advisor will be notified and asked to submit application materials that will be due on Friday, January 27 at 9:00 a.m.
+Once submitted, application packets may be used for two years.
+A selection committee will be co-chaired by Juli Panza and Nora Cox, past award recipients.

 Qualifications for Nomination: